 A stop loss is how we control risk.
 For a long position, a stop loss is an order to sell if the price reaches a specified price or below.

-For this strategy, we are going to place the stop loss several cents below the low of the consolidation (if going long).
+For this strategy, place the stop loss several cents below the low of the consolidation (if going long).
 If using one of the other entry methods, place the stop loss a few cents below the low that just formed.

 Since the price has to form a consolidation, and our entry and stop loss are based on that consolidation, we know both these levels before we take a trade.